k-med/hugo-static-website/content/blog/the-collapse-of-non-monetary-value-systems.md

 title: "The Collapse of Non-Monetary Value Systems in the Modern West"
 date: 2025-10-22
 draft: false
-tags: ["Australia", "Non-Monetary Value Systems", "Reciprocity"]
+tags: ["Australia", "Reciprocity", "Civic Virtue", "Stoicism", "Moral Economy"]
-categories: ["Economics"]
+categories: ["Civilisation", "Philosophy", "Economics"]
 summary: "Money was only a token of trust; when trust erodes, tokens lose meaning.
 The Stoics taught that wealth is indifferent, virtue essential.
 Rome collapsed not for lack of currency but for loss of civic virtue — citizens ceased to see the republic as an extension of themselves.
 The analogy is uncomfortably close.
 When Australians treat their country as a property portfolio rather than a common inheritance, they re-enact the same decline."
 ---